-You may find it convenient to wind and prepare all of the coils and transformers before you start inserting parts.
-That way you don't need to stop and possibly loose concentration to wind and them for installation.
-See page 5 for band specific details.
+You may find it convenient to wind and prepare all the coils and transformers before you start inserting parts.
+That way you don't need to stop and possibly loose concentration to wind them for instillation See page 5 for specific band details.